civiform/docs/docs/contributor-guide/developer-guide/releasing.md

 ### 5. Publish the release notes and email all stakeholders

-Once the release notes are looking good, publish the draft notes and then email the release notes to civiform-announce@googlegroups.com
+Once the release notes are looking good, publish the draft notes (click the edit button and then "Publish" at the bottom of the screen) and then email the release notes to civiform-announce@googlegroups.com and civiform-technical@googlegroups.com